 There’s nothing worse than walking into your babies’ room bright and early in the morning, and being hit in the face with a smell so pungent, so foul, that it makes your eye’s water.

-In the cloth diapering community, it’s a four letter word.
-It is spoken about often, but there’s a lot of mis-information floating around about it’s true nature.
+In the cloth diapering community, it’s spoken about often, but there’s a lot of mis-information floating around about it’s true nature.

 One of the biggest mysteries is why the overnight diapers are the worst.
 Your diaper stash can be perfectly pleasant from 8-8pm, but come nighttime, things start to get kinda hairy.
 Why do night time diapers get a bad rap?

 To get to the heart of the matter, we need to learn a little bit around a substance called Urea.
 Urea is the main component of urine and is the root source of all the stink.

 Urea is synthesized in the body of many organisms as part of the urea cycle, either from the oxidation of amino acids or from ammonia.
 In this cycle, amino groups donated by ammonia and L-aspartate are converted to urea, while L-ornithine, citrulline, L-argininosuccinate, and L-arginine act as intermediates.

 Ammonia (NH3) is a common byproduct of the metabolism of nitrogenous compounds.
 Ammonia is smaller, more volatile and more mobile than urea.
 If allowed to accumulate, ammonia would raise the pH in cells to toxic levels.
 Therefore many organisms convert ammonia to urea, even though this synthesis has a net energy cost.
 Being practically neutral and highly soluble in water, urea is a safe vehicle for the body to transport and excrete excess nitrogen.